 It’s worth noting here that according to customer reviews, Ion has exceptional customer service.
 I would recommend purchasing any product including this record player from Amazon and not through a third party selling on Amazon.

-After reading the introduction, if you still think this record player could be right for you keep reading.
-Alternatively, check out my other reviews of all-in-one record player solutions.
+After reading the introduction, if you still think this record player could be right for you, keep reading.

 Features of the Ion Audio Max LP 3-Speed Belt Drive Record Player